David Driskell: Honors, awards, and legacy

 Driskell received numerous awards including the Distinguished Alumni Award in Art from Howard University (1981), the Distinguished Alumni Award in Art from The Catholic University of America (1996), the President's Medal from University of Maryland (1997), and Skowhegan School of Painting and Sculpture's Lifetime Legacy Award (2016).
 He was honored by President Bill Clinton with the Presidential Medal as one of 12 recipients of the National Humanities Medal (2000).
 He has been awarded nine honorary Doctorates.

-In 2005, the High Museum established the David C. Driskell Prize to honor and celebrate contributions to the field of African American art and art history.
+In 2005, the High Museum established the David C. Driskell Prize to honor and celebrate contributions to the field of African-American art and art history.
 As of 2020, the Prize has continued to be awarded annually, recognizing a U.S.-based, early- or mid-career scholar or artist each year.
-Additionally, proceeds from the annual Driskell Prize Dinner, a formal award ceremony, go to the museum's David C. Driskell African American Art Acquisition funds, supporting the acquisition of works by African American artists.
+Additionally, proceeds from the annual Driskell Prize Dinner, a formal award ceremony, go to the museum's David C. Driskell African American Art Acquisition funds, supporting the acquisition of works by African-American artists.

 Driskell was named a member of the American Academy of Arts and Sciences in 2018.

-The David C. Driskell Center for the Study of Visual Arts and Culture of African Americans and the African Diaspora at the University of Maryland, College Park was named in tribute to him and honors his legacy.
-In fall 2020, the Driskell Center presented a virtual exhibition, The David C. Driskell Papers, which included digitized reproductions of over 110 items, drawn from the more than 50,000 items in the collection overall, which includes journal entries, writings, curatorial notes, exhibition catalogues, photographs, audio and video material, and ephemera.
+The David C. Driskell Center for the Study of Visual Arts and Culture of African Americans and the African Diaspora at the University of Maryland, College Park, was named in tribute to him and honors his legacy.
+In fall 2020, the Driskell Center presented a virtual exhibition, The David C. Driskell Papers, which included digitized reproductions of over 110 items, drawn from the more than 50,000 items in the collection overall, among them journal entries, writings, curatorial notes, exhibition catalogues, photographs, audio and video material, and ephemera.

-In September 2020, the fourth annual John Wilmerding Symposium on American Art at the National Gallery of Art, Washington, D.C. honored Driskell's legacy, noting his "contribution as a distinguished university professor emeritus of art, and as an artist, art historian, collector, curator, and philanthropist."
+In September 2020, the fourth annual John Wilmerding Symposium on American Art at the National Gallery of Art, Washington, D.C., honored Driskell's legacy, noting his "contribution as a distinguished university professor emeritus of art, and as an artist, art historian, collector, curator, and philanthropist".

-In 2021, a documentary Black Art directed by Sam Pollard pays tribute to Driskell, featuring his views on how Black artists have been isolated from art history.
+In 2021, a documentary titled Black Art, directed by Sam Pollard, pays tribute to Driskell, featuring his views on how Black artists have been isolated from art history.

 On May 4, 2021, the Hyattsville City Council voted in favor of renaming Magruder Park after David Driskell in an effort to formally abolish the park's segregationist past.